-In 2018, the GDPR entered into force in the EU and in Norway after a two-year transition, replacing the national laws and regulations based on the 1995 EU Data Protection Directive.
-The new regulation sets strict requirements for companies and organisations that collect, process and store personal data.
-The regulation adds some new principles with uncertain consequences, such as a stricter concept of consent, a requirement for data portability and a "right to erase".
+In 2018, the EU General Data Protection Regulation ("GDPR") entered into force in the EU and in Norway after a two-year transition, replacing the national laws and regulations based on the 1995 EU Data Protection Directive.
+The regulation sets strict requirements for companies and organisations that collect, process and store personal data.
+The regulation includes principles with uncertain consequences, such as a stricter concept of consent, a requirement for data portability and a "right to erase".
 Also, the regulation puts great emphasis on the obligation for personal data controllers to demonstrate compliance with the regulation, which may result in demands for increased documentation.
 It is also possible for the supervisory authority, in certain cases, to impose an administrative penalty of up to EUR 20 million or four per cent of an enterprise's worldwide turnover, whichever is greater, when an enterprise neglects the appropriate treatment of personal data.
-Although the Company has made material efforts in transitioning to GDPR compliance, projects of such size, importance and technical complexity often entail risks of adverse implications and there is a risk that the Company has not been able to fully comply with the GDPR.
-There is also a risk that the impact of GDPR, as well as any other changes in data protection legislation in any of the markets in which the Company operates, especially if resulting in restrictions on use of personal data, will have an adverse effect on the Company's business, financial condition and results of operations.
+Although the Company has made efforts in transitioning to GDPR compliance, projects of such size, importance and technical complexity entail risks of adverse implications and there is a risk that the Company is not fully compliant with the GDPR.
+There is also a risk that the impact of GDPR, as well as any other changes in data protection legislation in any of the markets in which the Company operates, especially if resulting in restrictions on use of personal data, will have an adverse effect on the Company's business.
+Any administrative and monetary sanctions (including administrative fines of up to the greater of EUR 20 million or 4 per cent. of the Company's total global annual turnover) or reputational damage due to incorrect implementation or breach of the GDPR would also adversely impact the Company's financial condition.
+The degree to which non-compliance with applicable requirements could affect the Company is uncertain and presents a highly significant risk to the Company's operations and reputation.